 Vi Fitness is a mobile app (iOS, Android) that delivers an immersive AI personalized fitness pcoaching experience via wireless biosensing earphones designed and manufactured by LifeBEAM.
 As a mobile engineer I meticulously crafted the UI and UX for Vi while collaborating with designers, product owners, and engineering teammates.
-Vi raised almost $1.7 million on Kickstarter in 2016 and is available for sale as of 2017.
+Vi raised almost $1.7 million on Kickstarter in 2016 and continues to provide a subscription-based fitness coaching app today.

 November 2016 – August 2017

 Encore was a free iOS concert app that collected photos and videos taken by the crowd at concerts from social media sites.
 Users could view these collections for concerts they had been to or they were interested in, and also search for and buy tickets for upcoming shows, as well as preview and buy music.
 Our team was part of the 2013 cohort of The Next 36.
 The app and website is no longer maintained, but check out this demo video plus our promotional video (produced by Wyatt Clough).